rust-lang/wg-async/src/vision/shiny_future/template.md

 # ✨ Shiny future stories: template

+*This is a template for adding new "shiny future" stories.
+See the [instructions] for more details on how to add new "shiny future" stories!*

+[instructions]: ../how_to_vision/shiny_future.md

 ### 🛑 Not time for this yet 🛑

 We are not yet accepting shiny future story ideas!